Mac Henderson: Farming

 Henderson had a farm in East Lothian.

 In 1962, Henderson and his wife opened a farm shop in Edinburgh as an outlet for their produce.

 Restaurateur

 In 1963, they opened a vegetarian restaurant, Henderson's in Hanover Street in the centre of Edinburgh, "which has long since established itself as an institution in the city."

 Family

 Henderson met Janet Millar, while playing tennis at a friend's home at Gullane.
 Millar was an architect's daughter and in 1932 the couple married in a society wedding in Troon.
 His wife had been told she could not have children, but she believed that a healthy, vegetarian diet would make her fertile.
 The couple went on to have seven children; five sons named Andrew, John, Peter, Nicholas and Oliver; two daughters, Sara and Catherine.
-At his death Henderson had 14 grandchildren and six great-grandchildren.
+At his death Henderson had 14 grandchildren and nine great-grandchildren.

 His brother Ian was also an international rugby player.